Burnallover/frisquet-mqtt/README.md

     }
 }
 ```
-Delete the Visio module of your boiler and re-add it.
-you will see on the console of your Heltec that some lines will be received.
+Remove the Visio module from your boiler and readjust it.
+You'll see on your Heltec console that lines will be received.

 ```bash
 RECEIVED [11] : 00 80 33 D8 02 41 04 NN NN NN NN
 RECEIVED [11] : 00 80 1A 04 02 41 04 NN NN NN NN
 RECEIVED [14] : 80 08 1A 04 82 41 03 23 12 06 01 27 00 02
 ```
-The NN part is the network boiler id
+The NN part is the boiler's network ID

 # Configuration

-When you know the network id of your boiler, you can use the code present in the main.cpp of this repository by modifiying lines
+When you know your boiler's network ID, you can use the code in this repository's main.cpp file to modify the following lines :
 ```bash
 11 // Configuration Wifi
 12 const char* ssid = "ssid wifi";  // Mettre votre SSID Wifi